marioa/MPI-from-scratch/README.md

 ## Finding rank and size

 Every process that participates in an MPI program is given a unique number, referred to as the `rank`, within a given communications context, the default is `MPI_COMM_WORLD`, which starts from 0 to the total number of processes involved.
+In the diagram below we have 8 processes (we start counting from 0) defined in our communications world.

 ![Example MPI domain](imgs/MPIworld.png)